cal-itp/reports/README.md

 Note that with a user account authentication, the environment variable `CALITP_SERVICE_KEY_PATH` should be unset.

+#### Pre-commit

+This repository uses pre-commit hooks to format code, including [Black](https://black.readthedocs.io/en/stable/index.html).
+This ensures baseline consistency in code formatting.

+> [!IMPORTANT]
+> Before contributing to this project, please install pre-commit locally by running `pip install pre-commit` and `pre-commit install` in the root of the repo.

+Once installed, pre-commit checks will run before you can make commits locally.
+If a pre-commit check fails, it will need to be addressed before you can make your commit.
+Many formatting issues are fixed automatically within the pre-commit actions, so check the changes made by pre-commit on failure -- they may have automatically addressed the issues that caused the failure, in which case you can simply re-add the files, re-attempt the commit, and the checks will then succeed.

+Installing pre-commit locally saves time dealing with formatting issues on pull requests.
+There is a [GitHub Action](./.github/workflows/lint.yml) that runs pre-commit on all files, not just changed ones, as part of our continuous integration.

 #### Running with make and poetry

 The Makefile located in the `reports/` subdirectory includes the necessary commands to generate the reports. [poetry](https://python-poetry.org/) handles the required Python dependencies and environment.